UCSD-DSC-Capstone-B08-LLM-Team/LLM_as_Info_Extractor/README.md

 ## Steps to Run:

-1. Place MIMIC-III data in `data/mimic/`
+1. Place MIMIC-III data in `data/mimic/`.

 2. Generate synthetic needles using `src/needles/generate_needles.py`.
+The needles were

 3. Create haystack by inserting needles into notes in `NOTEEVENTS.csv` by using `src/haystacks/insert_needle.py`.